evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * Prepare a tabular dataset.
 * Run data quality and data drift Reports in daily batches.
 * Send them to Evidently Cloud.
-* Get dashboards to track metrics over time.
+* Get a Dashboard to track metrics over time.
 * (Optional) Add custom monitoring panels.
 * (Optional) Run Test Suites for continuous testing.

-In this example, you'll track data quality and drift.
+In the example, you'll track data quality and drift.
 ML monitoring often starts here because true labels for assessing model quality come with a delay.
-Until then, you can only monitor the incoming data and predictions.
+Until then, you monitor the incoming data and predictions.

-However, the core workflow tutorial covers works for any evaluation.
+However, the core workflow tutorial covers will work for any evaluation.
 You can later expand it to monitor ML model quality and text-based LLM models.

 To complete the tutorial, use the provided code snippets or run a sample notebook.